Abu Bakr al-Baghdadi: Siblings

 On 4 November 2019, Turkey announced that they captured al-Baghdadi's older sister, Rasmiya Awad, near the town of Azaz.
-Her identity however, has not been verified as of yet.
+Her identity, however, had not been verified.

-Baghdadi's brother Jumah (also referred to as "Jomaa") acted as a courier for him according to anonymous Iraqi intelligence agents in an interview with The National, delivering messages to and fro between ISIL militants in Turkey and his brother.
-A Western intelligence agent stated that they hadn't apprehended him yet deliberately, so he could lead them to Baghdadi.
+Al-Baghdadi's brother Jumah (also referred to as "Jomaa") acted as a courier for him according to anonymous Iraqi intelligence agents in an interview with The National, delivering messages to and fro between IS militants in Turkey and his brother.
+A Western intelligence agent stated that they hadn't apprehended him yet deliberately, so he could lead them to al-Baghdadi.
 According to Iraqi officials in interview with The Guardian, the wives of Jumah and another brother Ahmad have been smuggled out to Turkey through Idlib province.

 According to an investigation by news outlet Al-Monitor based on an interview with Abu Ahmad, who claimed to have known al-Baghdadi since the 1990s, al-Baghdadi's brothers are named Shamsi, Jumah, and Ahmad.
 Jumah is reported to be the closest to him and is also said to have been his bodyguard.
-Shamsi and al-Baghdadi were reported to have a dispute over Baghdadi's decision to join the insurgency in Iraq.
+Shamsi and al-Baghdadi were reported to have a dispute over al-Baghdadi's decision to join the insurgency in Iraq.
 The former is reported to be under the custody of Iraqi authorities and suffering from severe health issues.
 Personal information on Ahmad is scarce other than his money problems.

 Children

 According to a reporter for The Guardian, al-Baghdadi married in Iraq around the year 2000 after finishing his doctorate.
 The son of this marriage was 11 years old in 2014.

 A girl named Hagar born in 2008, who was detained in Lebanon in 2014 with her mother Saja al-Dulaimi, is allegedly al-Baghdadi's daughter.

 Al-Baghdadi's son Hudhayfah al-Badri was killed in action in 2018 during the Syrian civil war while taking part in an Inghimasi-style attack on the Syrian Army and Russian forces in Homs Governorate.

-During the Barisha raid, three of Baghdadi's children died with him in a dead-end tunnel after he detonated his vest, according to President Donald Trump.
+During the Barisha raid, three of al-Baghdadi's children died with him in a dead-end tunnel after he detonated his vest, according to US President Donald Trump.
 General Frank McKenzie however later said only two children had died.